-Use French to present in writing information, concepts, and ideas for a variety of purposes to different audiences in response to a written prompt.
+Use Italian to present in writing information, concepts, and ideas for a variety of purposes and audiences.

 SAMPLE RESPONSE FOR THE WRITTEN EXPRESSION ASSIGNMENT

 The sample below is an example of a strong response to the practice written expression assignment.